 I began raising chickens over 20 years ago with our first little backyard flock and a desire to feed my own family.
 Through that time, I’ve found that though I can’t necessarily afford to buy the best food with which to feed my family, I can afford to grow it.
-That is what we’ve sought to do on our small farm.
+That is what we’ve sought to do on our diversified small farm.

 We currently raise several different breeds of heritage chickens plus guineas.
-All of our selectively-bred heritage fowl are able to reproduce naturally on your farm.

-Taking Care of the Birds
+Taking Care of the Poultry

-Interaction with the Birds
+Interacting with the Poultry

 Taking care of chickens is a seven day a week job.
 Each day while we’re feeding and watering them and gathering the eggs, we’re interacting with and observing them.
-Our time spent with the birds makes them more use to human interaction and lets us see and fix any problems sooner.
+Our time spent with the birds makes them more used to human interaction and lets us see and fix any problems sooner.

 What We Offer